Freshman Admission Requirements

 Math to include Geometry and Algebra II.

-High school foreign language courses count toward other college-prep courses.
+College-prep courses can include a 4th unit of math, science, or social science.
+High school foreign language courses count toward other college-prep courses, but is not required .
 Certain programs (e.g., nursing, social work, education, etc.) may have additional requirements.
 Please check with the appropriate department for more information.

 Standardized Test Scores